 Covers the arrangements made for mineworkers' pensions following privatisation of British Coal in 1994.Jump to full report >>

-On privatisation of British Coal in 1994, an arrangement was made between the Government and the trustees of the British Coal pension schemes - the Mineworkers Pension Scheme (MPS) and the British Coal Staff Superannuation Scheme (BCSSS) - on future arrangements for pensions from these schemes after privatisation.
+On privatisation of British Coal in 1994, an arrangement was made between the Government and the trustees of the Mineworkers Pension Scheme (MPS) on future arrangements for pensions from these schemes after privatisation.
 Key elements were that the Government would guarantee that any pension earned up to privatisation would not fall in cash terms.
-The schemes would be subject to periodic valuations.
-If there was a surplus, this would be shared 50/50 between scheme members and the Government.
-The members’ share of any surplus would be used to fund bonus enhancements over and above annual indexation.
-(HC Deb 27 April 1994 c167-9W).
-A 1995/96 National Audit Office (NAO) report noted that the guarantee would be of significant reassurance to pensioners (HC 360 1995-96).
+If at subsequent valuations, the scheme was in surplus, this would be shared 50/50 between scheme members and the Government.
+The members’ share would be used to fund bonus enhancements over and above annual indexation (HC Deb 27 April 1994 c167-9W).
+The decision to share the surplus 50:50 was “agreed between the Government, in its role as Guarantor, and the Scheme Trustees,” rather than being based on actuarial advice (PQ128727, 26 February 2018).
+The National Audit Office said the guarantee would be of significant reassurance to pensioners (HC 360 1995-96).

 In the 2000s, the Coalfield Communities Campaign argued for a review of the surplus-sharing arrangements, arguing that the guarantee had been struck on actuarial advice which, with hindsight, may have been too cautious and that a “50% share of an unexpectedly large surplus is too much.”
 The Labour Government looked again at the arrangements but decided that, against the background of large falls in stock markets, it would not be right to change the arrangements (HC Deb 7 March 2003, cc 1278-9W).